 Dramatists Guild Council member, Thomas Meehan, passed away August 21, 2017.
 He was 88.
 He was, perhaps, best known for writing the book for the musicals Annie, The Producers, and Hairspray—winning the Tony Award for all three.
 He joined the Guild in 1976, was elected to Council in 1994, and became a Lifetime Member in 2009.
-This tribute originally appeared in the January/February 2018 issue of The Dramatist.
-He is remembered here by Lynn Ahrens and Stephen Flaherty.

-I could talk about Tom Meehan’s sly sense of humor, the one-liners he collected—(“Now, that’s a great writer—at his worst!”)— his penchant for martinis, late nights and omelets baveuse; I could describe his elegant, Dickensian clutter of a home, filled to the brim with memorabilia, art and books from his shows and travels with his beloved Carolyn.
+I could talk about Tom Meehan’s sly sense of humor, the one-liners he collected—(“Now, that’s a great writer—at his worst!”)— his penchant for martinis, late nights, and omelets baveuse; I could describe his elegant, Dickensian clutter of a home, filled to the brim with memorabilia, art, and books from his shows and travels with his beloved Carolyn.

 But what he’d want me to talk about is his work.
 Not the specific shows (he was too modest for that), but his process, the sheer pleasure and joy he took in doing it.
 Even when he was throwing one of his wall-to-wall Christmas parties or heading off for summer vacation—in other words, all year round—Tom was working.
 He had several new projects going at any given time, always in demand because he understood how to write the book of a musical like no one else alive.
 And also because he was too kind to say no.